krystiqn/Meetings-Manager/README.md

 - adding the possibility of inviting friends and inviting only selected people to meetings
 - group restrictions of people who can sign up for an event

+Feel free to share with us your opinion, next updates coming soon :)

 ## Project setup
 ```
 npm install